Retrograde motion of the planets: Everything you need to know

 When planets in our Solar System go into retrograde, you’ll often hear them being blamed as the source of a person’s woes, restlessness, burnout or, more optimistically, representing a time for reflection.
 In reality, however, there is very little scientific evidence that any of the planets going into retrograde will have a tangible effect on our lives.

-Whether or not you believe this, planets going into retrograde is a common and regular occurrence, and in September 2022, there will be three planets in retrograde at the same time… four if you include Pluto.
+Whether or not you believe this, planets going into retrograde is a common and regular occurrence, and in September 2022, there will be four planets in retrograde at the same time… five if you include Pluto.

 But what exactly does retrograde mean?
 What planets are in retrograde right now?
 And what causes the apparent retrograde motion of the planets?
 Answers to these questions, and more, are below.